spinalcordtoolbox/spinalcordtoolbox/documentation/source/overview/testimonials.rst

     I use SCT basically for segmentation and quantitative measurement of spinal cord MRI for my research, including some on-going works.
-SCT is well documented, instruction at the web site as well as the workshop helped me a lot.
+SCT is well documented, and instruction at the website as well as the workshop helped me a lot.
 The best thing I like about SCT is that it is user-friendly and the results are easy to use for publication in papers.